HyperFlight

 Incommensurables: Transcendental and irrational numbers

-Incommensurable numbers issue from geometry and only from geometry.
-It is not possible to arrive at the exact value of Pi or SQRT(2) via algebra and hence the classification 'incommensurable.'
-Commensurable numbers (below) relate to each other exactly via algebra while irrational numbers relate to each other exactly via geometry.
-Transcendental numbers are separated from all other numbers via the squaring of a circle assignment, which is possible only with the virtual numbers.
-(Virtual numbers issue from SQRT(-1) and are discussed in the Quantum Pythagoreans Book.)
+Transcendental numbers such as Pi or e (Euler's number) are separated from all other numbers via the squaring of a circle assignment, which is possible in finite time but only with the virtual numbers.
+(Virtual numbers issue from SQRT(-1) and are applied in the Quantum Pythagoreans Book.)

 If you think incommensurable numbers (irrationals and transcendentals) are real numbers then you have some work to do in moving these numbers from your left brain and into the right [no need to have Dedekind kind of cut-cut lobotomy].
 This is easier said than done for some people but it can be done.
 In other words, you will need to figure out that irrational numbers are not real numbers.